Dorah Sterne

-Dorah Sterne (1896 – April 9, 1994), born Dorah Heyman, was an American clubwoman and philanthropist.
+Dorah Sterne (1896 – April 9, 1994), born Dorah Heyman, was an American clubwoman and philanthropist, "a prominent figure in the civic and cultural life" of Birmingham, Alabama.

 Early life

 Dorah Heyman was born in Atlanta, Georgia, the daughter of Arthur Heyman and Minna Simon Heyman.
 Both of her parents were born in the American South.
 Her father was a lawyer.
+The Heymans were a prominent Southern Jewish family.
+In 1911, she won a gold medal in an essay contest sponsored by the United Daughters of the Confederacy.
 She graduated from Smith College in 1919.
+In 1985, she was presented with the Smith College Medal, as a distinguished alumna.

 Career

-In Birmingham, Alabama after she married, Sterne was involved with the League of Women Voters, and the Birmingham Little Theater.
-She served as commissioner of the Birmingham Girl Scout Council, president of the Birmingham branch of the American Association of University Women, and president of the Birmingham chapter of the National Council of Jewish Women.
+In Birmingham, Alabama, after she married, Sterne was active in a range of community leadership roles.
+She was president of the Birmingham chapter of the National Council of Jewish Women.
+In 1925, she presided at a meeting of the Southern Interstate Conference of Jewish Women.
+She was elected commissioner of the Birmingham Girl Scout Council in 1931.
+She was involved with the Birmingham Little Theater.
+She was a leader of the Birmingham League of Women Voters from the 1930s into the 1980s; she was honored by the League with a life membership in 1982.

 During World War II, the Sternes sponsored families of German Jewish refugees, and helped them settle in Alabama.
 The Sternes' philanthropic interests extended to libraries, museums, hospitals, mental health, and civil rights in Birmingham.
-Dorah Sterne took particular interest in prison reform, serving on the 1948 Prison Investigating Committee, and arranging for radios for women prisoners.
+She was appointed chair of Birmingham's Motion Picture Review Board when it was formed in 1953.

 Sterne gave an oral history interview to the Birmingham Public Library in 1985.
-That same year, she was presented with the Smith College Medal, as a distinguished alumna.